JVAdams/artiFISHal/Vignette.md

 `PanelProps` and `SelecParam`.
 The `PanelProps` argument is used to denote the relative sizes of four different panels in the trawl, from the mouth (outermost panel) to the cod end (innermost panel).
-You can get a fish's eye view of the panel sizes denoted using the `ViewZones` function.
+You can get a fish's-eye view of the panel sizes denoted using the `ViewZones` function.

 	ViewZones(PanelProp = c(0.4, 0.3, 0.2, 0.1))